Ed1123/100-days-of-code/log.md

 **Thoughts:** Still recovering from yesterday terrible day.
 I feel tired today and couldn't move that much.
 At least I did my yoga and do some researsh.

+### Day 9: January 23, 2020 (Much better.
+Data Structures and Algoriths)

+**Today's Progress**: After a little lot thinking on where to start I finally started with a 6-months coursera specialization, Data Structures and Algorithms.
+I just started it and so far I looks awesome.
+I reviewed also a little bit of discrete math, which basics are needed for the course.
+I think I've learned in college, but not with that name.

+**Thoughts:** I feel better with the help of my love.
+Day was a bit hard and with few time (it's 1:24am right now), but now everything seems ok.

+### Day 10: January 24, 2020 (Discrete Maths and Data Structures and Algoriths)

+**Today's Progress**: Review some discrete maths concepts and move on the course.
+I now know what is a stress test.
+Tomorrow I will implement it.

+**Thoughts:** Day full of activities (battery, psy, Ayr).
+It was a great day.
+I'm feeling full of energies.
+I'd make more hours of code, but I need to rest.

 ### Day : January 15, 2020 ()